-A Planned Development District (PDD) is a unique zoning classification that allows an integration of multiple land uses in a specified area.
+A Planned Development District (PDD) is a custom zoning classification that allows for a zoning district to be tailored to the needs of the project.

-The purpose of the PDD classification is to encourage more creative and imaginative land use designs that are generally possible under conventional zoning regulations.
-A PDD may integrate single-family housing with other residential uses and commercial uses where appropriate and compatible.
+The purpose of the PDD classification is to encourage more creative and imaginative land use designs than are generally possible under conventional zoning regulations.
+A PDD may allow for mixed-use development, integrating various land uses where appropriate and compatible.
 PDDs are not intended for use in cases where traditional platting and zoning districts would suffice to allow the desired configuration.

 Planned Development Districts require an accompanying Development Plan, which includes the regulations for the newly created zoning district.
 Such regulations may vary in detail and specificity.
 Some PDD development plans may concern themselves with aspects such as building aesthetics, landscaping requirements and limited uses for properties.
 Other plans may simply utilize the relevant sections of the City's municipal code to address those same issues.